mattstratton/conducky/website/docs/user-guide/getting-started/overview.md

 ---

-## Mobile-First Design
+## Mobile-Friendly Features

-Conducky is designed with mobile users as the primary focus:
+Conducky is designed to work seamlessly on all devices, with special attention to mobile usability:

-**📱 Why Mobile-First?**
+**📱 Why Mobile-Friendly?**
 - Most incident reports happen on mobile devices
 - Response teams often work from phones and tablets
 - Quick access is crucial during events